JamesSauer/Go-simple-web-app-tutorial/README.md

-This is the result of following [https://golang.org/doc/articles/wiki/](this introductory tutorial) for building basic web applications with Go.
+This is the result of following [this introductory tutorial](https://golang.org/doc/articles/wiki/) for building basic web applications with Go.